A hierarchy on non-archimedean Polish groups admitting a compatible complete left-invariant metric: Introduction

-The following results show that this hierarchy can well classify non-archimedean CLI Polish groups:
+The following theorem shows that the hierarchy classifies non-archimedean CLI Polish groups in a good manner:

-\begin{theorem} Let $G$ be a non-archimedean CLI Polish group, $\alpha<\omega_1$.
-Then we have \begin{enumerate} \item[(1)] $G$ is $0$-CLI iff $G=\{1_G\}$; \item[(2)] $G$ is L-$0$-CLI iff $G$ is discrete; \item[(3)] $G$ is $1$-CLI iff $G$ is TSI, i.e., $G$ admit a compatible complete two sided invariant metirc; \item[(4)] $G$ is L-$\alpha$-CLI iff $G$ is locally $\alpha$-CLI, i.e., $G$ has an open subgroup which is $\alpha$-CLI. \end{enumerate} \end{theorem}
+\begin{theorem} Let $G$ be a non-archimedean CLI Polish group and $\alpha$ be a countable ordinal.
+Then: \begin{enumerate} \item[(1)] $G$ is $0$-CLI iff $G=\{1_G\}$; \item[(2)] $G$ is L-$0$-CLI iff $G$ is discrete; \item[(3)] $G$ is $1$-CLI iff $G$ is TSI, i.e., $G$ admits a compatible complete two-sided invariant metric; \item[(4)] $G$ is L-$\alpha$-CLI iff $G$ is locally $\alpha$-CLI, i.e., $G$ has an open subgroup which is $\alpha$-CLI. \end{enumerate} \end{theorem}

-It is well know that all compact Polish groups are TSI (c.f.~\cite[Theorem 2.1.5]{gaobook}), and all locally compact Polish groups are CLI (c.f.~\cite[Theorem 2.2.5]{gaobook}).
+It is well-known that all compact Polish groups are TSI (c.f.~\cite[Theorem 2.1.5]{gaobook}), and all locally compact Polish groups are CLI (c.f.~\cite[Theorem 2.2.5]{gaobook}).
 Now we know that all compact non-archimedean Polish groups are $1$-CLI, and all locally compact non-archimedean Polish groups are L-$1$-CLI.